Controlled access zones for construction sites

 1. Holding pens

-Firstly, the introduction of ‘holding pens’ allows operatives to get to site and complete routine tasks before entering the main site.
-This could include daily briefings, getting PPE on, meeting with supervisors or completing final induction or registration tasks, all in a safe and secure environment.
-Here site admin can work through any potential access issues such as expired CSCS cards or site inductions, without causing delays to others accessing site and impacting productivity.
+The introduction of ‘holding pens’ allows operatives to get to site and complete routine tasks before entering the main site.
+These tasks could include daily briefings, getting PPE on or checking PPE, meeting with supervisors or completing final induction or registration, all in a safe and secure environment.
+Here, site admin can work through any potential access issues, such as expired CSCS cards or site inductions, without causing delays to others accessing site and impacting productivity.

 Controlled access zones also assist in managing those on site, because our technology allows users to restrict access into specific areas.
 While all workers will be able to access the main site, welfare area or site office, linking access to competency management profiles means only certain groups of workers can enter restricted areas.